-However, we need to be aware of the fact that some receivers do not at all want to experience emotional release: they might be afraid or not used to surrender themselves to their feelings and/or to relive (maybe traumatic) experiences.
-This is something we need to always respect.
+However, we need to be aware of the fact that some receivers do not at all want to experience emotional release: they might be afraid or not used to surrender themselves to their feelings and/or to maybe relive traumatic experiences.
+This is something we always need to respect.

 Sometimes receivers already start crying or shaking even when just telling them that they might experience emotional release during the session and that they are “allowed to.”
 At this stage we haven’t even started the massage or touched them!

 During an actual emotional outburst, it’s recommendable to ask the receiver if they want to take a pause or even if they want to stop the session.
 Maybe the client wants to get up, take a little walk, or drink some water.
 Sometimes receivers want to talk about what is happening.
 Having tissues available comes handy.